CommonWealthRobotics/CommonWealthRobotics.github.io/content/test-empty-dir-not-a-tut/classes.md

             //Do something here
         }

-Sometimes there is a constructor staement, which is intialized in the main method.
+Sometimes there is a constructor statement, which is intialized in the main method.
 The construcor is a public method that shares the name as the class.

         public class HelloWorld